Shock Waves (film): Production

 According to a 2013 interview, Wiederhorn and Trane made Shock Waves because the investors had one requirement: they wanted a horror movie, because, according to Wiederhorn, "they heard that horror movies have a better chance of making their money back than any other genre".
 Wiederhorn and Trane then "started spitballing ideas.
 What’s scary?
 Since we were going to be filming in Florida, we thought: water can be scary.
 Then I came across this book called The Morning of the Magicians, which lays out a theory that the Third Reich was heavily into magic, so we thought: Nazi's [sic] always work!
 So my first movie became a horror movie because the people who put up the money wanted a horror movie."

 Release

 Shock Waves was shown in Los Angeles on 21 September 1977.
 The film was released in the United Kingdom as Almost Human.

 Home media

 In the 1980s, Shock Waves was released on VHS by Prism Entertainment, and later by Starmaker.
+Burbank Video (distributed by Video Treasures) also released the film on VHS in 1991.

 A special edition DVD of the film was issued by Blue Underground in 2003.
 The DVD was sourced from a print in Wiederhorn's personal collection, as the original negative was believed to be lost.

 Blue Underground released the movie on Blu-ray, and held some theatrical showings of the feature as well, in November 2014.

 In addition to standalone releases, the film was included in the three-DVD box set Superstars of Horror: Volume 1: Peter Cushing (Umbrella Entertainment, 2005).